, Spain – September 15, 2010

-We walked down the main street a little ways and took some photos.
-On 09/12/10 the Monsignor and I drove through el Escorial.
+We walked down the main street a little way and took some photos.
+On September 12, the Monsignor and I drove through El Escorial.
 When we did we saw hundreds of cars parked along both sides of the road.
 Also, police were directing hundreds of people across the highway.
 We could not figure out what was happening.
 Today, when we stopped by the tourist information office we found out why.
 Every year on the second Sunday of September there is a pilgrimage to a local church.
-If I understood correctly, the church is Our Lady of Thanks.
+If I understood correctly, the church is Our Lady of Grace.

 The detour into the garden ultimately took us out of the compound.
-We went back in at the entrance to the Basilica.
-Entering here, one is in the courtyard of the kings; so called because of the six Jewish king sculptures above the entrance.
+We went back in at the entrance to the basilica.
+Entering here, one is in the courtyard of the kings; so-called because of the six Jewish king sculptures above the entrance.
 They include David and Solomon in the center.
-On either side is Jehosaphat, Manasseh, Josia and Hezekiah.
+On either side are Jehosaphat, Manasseh, Josia, and Hezekiah.
 The sculptures are made of granite, marble, and gilt bronze.
 They date from the late 1500s.